Ansight/ansight.feedback/README.md

-# Powerful Insights For Android App Testing
+# Powerful Android App Testing Insights

 Use Ansight to record, replay and analyse sessions for an Android device.